 I completed my undergraduate degree in Kozani, Greece.
 I then moved to Scotland in 2011

 and proceeded to complete two MSc degrees from two Scottish universities.

-I am currently in the beginning of the 4th decade of my life,
+I am currently in the middle of the 4th decade of my life,

 I enjoy good food, discovering new viewpoints and visiting new places.

 My travels are often the main source of inspiration for my work,